• Return to the Home Page.

 ADVICE AND THERAPEUTIC EFFICACY

 Dr. Berger may occasionally provide you with suggestions or advice regarding work, family, personal relationships, or other topics.
 Although Dr. Berger will try to advocate for you based on his understanding of your personal situation and psychological issues, advice should be taken with the caveat that Dr. Berger cannot necessarily predict what might benefit someone in an actual real-life situation.
-Because of this, you would need to make your own personal decision in acting on any advice received from Dr. Berger in a psychotherapy session.
+Because of this, you would need to make your own personal decision in acting on any advice received from Dr. Berger in a psychotherapy session, or from any outside agency (medical, legal, foreign residents' advisory, etc.) that Dr. Berger may have referred you to.
+Also, note that this web site and any associated web sites are for the purpose of information only.
+All medical, psychiatric, and mental health needs require consultation with the appropriate professional.

 In addition, all non-emergency issues (i.e., other than worsening of symptoms, acute medication side effects, immediate risk for harm to self or others, etc.) should be consulted on in the face-to-face sessions, rather than in an e-mail or phone call, so that the discussion can be put in context of the entire situation, and where there is the time to evaluate all the details thoroughly.